 Aspen, Colorado: The Sundeck

 High atop Aspen Mountain, The Sundeck couldn’t be more aptly named.
 Operated by the Little Nell Hotel, one of the top ski resort hotels in the world, The Sundeck’s food, hospitality, and views are unparalleled.
 Not to mention the scenic 15-minute gondola ride from the hotel.
-Once you arrive, The Sundeck’s spacious patio opens up to gorgeous views of 14,000-foot peaks.
-What’s more, The Sundeck’s building, located in a 23,000-square-foot day lodge perched on the edge of Forest Service boundaries, became the country’s first resort project awarded a LEED certification by the U.S. Green Building Council’s Leadership in Energy Efficient Design program.
+Once you arrive, The Sundeck’s spacious patio opens up to views of stunning peaks, including one of Colorado’s famous fourteeners.
+What’s more, The Sundeck’s building, located in a 23,000-square-foot day lodge perched on the edge of Forest Service boundaries, became the country’s first resort project to be awarded a LEED certification by the U.S. Green Building Council’s Leadership in Energy Efficient Design program.

 The Sundeck is just one of the many great patios in Aspen.
 After all, OnTheSnow users and readers rated Aspen Snowmass the best ski resort in North America for après-ski for the 2023-24 ski season.